ianrose/typesettings/README.md

  $ms-ratio: 1.414;
  $paragraph-indent: true;

- @import "path/typesettings";
+ @import "path/typesettings"; // Here is the _typesettings.scss partial

- @import "path/yourstyles";
+ @import "path/your-styles";
 ```

-## Requirements

-Sass, that's it.

 ## How to use

-After Typesettings is implemented into your project default type is taken care of.
+After Typesettings is setup in your project the default type styles should be looking good.
 However I bet you want to use modular scale and vertical rhythm in the rest of your project.
 Here is an example of how to do that:

 The Scss: